“[Blather] provides a low-key, entertaining weirdness unmatched elsewhere” – Fortean Times

 Renowned for its dry wit and drunken analysis, Blather came into being in spring 1997, part of a phalanx of newsletters published by Nua, a now defunct Irish Internet company.
 Before long, Blather had gathered a cult-following of thousands, gaining infamy as a prime source of weird news and humour.
 Dave Walsh, the author, then jumped ship, taking his wild talents with him, and blather.net was born.
 In the intervening years, a lot of strange stuff has happened to us.
 We’ve had abusive emails sent to us, and hate websites set up about us.
 We must be doing something right.
 After a while, we got tired of writing about the paranormal all the time, and starting writing about other rubbish instead.

-These days, Blather’s three main contributors are based in Dublin (Dave), Oslo (Barry) and London, (Damien).
+These days, Blather’s three main contributors are based in Barcelona (Dave), Oslo (Barry) and London, (Damien).
 We’ve got a bunch of other people writing for us – some are too slack to post often (like Sue!) or too shy to give us profiles (ye know who ye are)

 Read Shameless Hijack – the story of where Blather got its name.